wiboma/hudiy/README.md

 **Mandatory:**

-- A clean, unmodified installation of the official Raspberry Pi OS Desktop 64 bit (Bookworm)
+- A clean, unmodified installation of the official Raspberry Pi OS Desktop 64 bit (Bookworm or Trixie)
 - Raspberry PI 4B or 5 with minimum 2GB of RAM
 - 8GB of free storage space
 - Display with resolution up to 1920x1080